FIVETRAN SETUP Guide

 How about scalability?

-Fivetran setups are highly scalable and can handle a large volume of data.
+Fivetran is highly scalable and can handle a large volume of data.
 It offers automatic scalability, which means it can accommodate growing data needs without requiring manual adjustments or additional infrastructure.

 Fivetran’s architecture is designed to efficiently sync data from various sources to a data warehouse, ensuring smooth and reliable data integration even as the data volume increases.
 Additionally, Fivetran provides connectors for a wide range of data sources, allowing organizations to scale their data pipelines easily.